alexjh/scf-wiki/How-to-Install-SCF.md

 * `systemd` setting `TasksMax` must be set to infinity

 ## Kube verification

+For ease of verification of these requirements a script (`k8s-ready-state-check.sh`) is made available which contains the necessary checks.

+Invoking this script via `k8s-ready-state-check.sh -v` will provide help.
+It will especially note the various machine categories.
+When invoked with the name of machine category (`api`, `kube`, and `node`) the script will run the tests applicable to this category.
+Positive results are prefixed with `Verified: `, whereas failed requirements are prefixed with `Configuration problem detected:`.

 ## SUSE UI Backlinks
 ## Helm installation reference